gaomd/subv/newex/README.md

-#newex
+##newex
+a new way to explore the v2ex.com

+currently planned as a Chrome Extension.

 !!WORK IN PROGRESS!!

-a new way to explore the v2ex.com

-##License
+###License
 (c) 2012 Md Gao

 MIT License, see /LICENSE file